-Step 2 - Soldering in the Eyes!:
+Step 2 - Soldering in the Eyes:

 YES, we're going to jump in with some component soldering.
-Now is the best time to install the two IR sensors.
-Start by bending the leads down 90° away from the curved side.
-Install them to locations PD1 and PD2 (note there is a proper side - it's labeled!).
-You want the flat side of the sensor to lay flat against the board.
+Now is the best time to install the two photocells.
+Note there is a proper side - the orientation of the white bar on the cell needs to match the white bar silkscreened on the printed circuit board (PCB).